 At Fairmont Hospice, we are a team of caregivers and health care professionals who have come together to serve the Sugar Land, Richmond, and Houston areas, with over 100 years of combined experience in the health care field.

 We understand how tough it is when families hear about hospice and life-limiting illnesses.
 At Fairmont Hospice, we will guide you and your loved ones through this often confusing stage by providing comfort and assistance.
 Hospice care is a patient- and family-centered approach that includes a team of vigilant professionals.

 Hospice is a service of caring for people with progressive life-limiting illnesses.
-Hospice helps make the remainder of their lives be more fulfilling, dignified and peaceful.
+Hospice helps make the remainder of their lives more fulfilling, dignified, and peaceful.
 Hospice combines the best in pain control, symptom management, emotional and spiritual support.